 Magnolia are prized for their large tulip or star shaped flowers that come in shades of white, pink, purple and even yellow.
-They make fantastic ornamental garden trees or shrubs, with the flowering season ranging from early spring to late summer and whilst many Magnolia trees are deciduous, we also offer some evergreen and semi-evergreen varieties that make great screening trees.
+They make fantastic ornamental garden trees or shrubs, with the flowering season ranging from early spring to late summer.
+Whilst many Magnolia trees are deciduous, we also offer evergreen and semi-evergreen varieties that are useful for screening.

 Magnolias vary from small shrubs to large trees, with the trees and larger shrubs being ideal as specimens or within borders.
 The smaller varieties such as Magnolia stellata, liliiflora 'Nigra', 'Jane' and 'Susan' make fantastic patio features when grown in a pot.
 Evergreen Magnolia, such as Magnolia grandiflora, are popular for being trained against walls.

 A sheltered position will suit Magnolia trees and whilst full sun will give the best flowering, partial shade is often tolerated.
 If you have alkaline soil, consider Magnolia grandiflora rather than those varieties which prefer acidic to neutral soil.
 Magnolias are best pruned in mid-summer to early autumn, as they can bleed at certain other times of year.
 Heavy pruning of Magnolia is best avoided, so if they require significant work it is strongly recommended to stagger it over a few years so as not to stress the tree.